 An organized way to manage costs, use, and quality of the health care system.
 The major types of managed care plans are health maintenance organizations (HMOs), point-of-service (POS) plans and preferred provider organizations (PPO).

 A joint federal-state health insurance program that is run by the states and covers certain low-income people (especially children and pregnant women), and disabled people.

 Health care services or supplies needed to prevent, diagnose or treat an illness, injury, condition, disease or its symptoms and that meet accepted standards of medicine.

 MinnesotaCare is a subsidized health care coverage program for lower income Minnesotans who do not have access to affordable health care coverage and are not eligible for Medical Assistance.
 Enrollees pay a monthly premium, determined by a sliding-fee scale based on family size and income.

 The facilities, providers and suppliers your health insurer or plan has contracted with to provide health care services.

 A provider who doesn’t have a contract with your health insurer or plan to provide services to you.
 You’ll pay more to see a non-preferred provider.
 Check your policy to see if you can go to all providers who have contracted with your health insurance or plan, or if your health insurance or plan has a “tiered” network and you must pay extra to see some providers.

-The period of time during which individuals who are eligible to enroll in a Qualified Health Plan can enroll in a plan in the marketplace.
-For coverage starting in 2015, the Open Enrollment Period is November 15, 2014–February 15, 2015.
-Individuals may also qualify for Special Enrollment Periods outside of Open Enrollment if they experience certain events.
+The period of time during which individuals who are eligible to enroll in a qualified health plan can enroll in a plan in the marketplace.
+For coverage starting in 2016, the open enrollment period is scheduled to be November 1, 2015–January 31, 2016.
+Individuals may also qualify for special enrollment periods outside of open enrollment if they experience certain events.